+It feels like they transferred half of the old panel to WordPress’ standard Customizer panel – and forgot to transfer the rest, leaving an inconsistent user experience.
 Why not consolidate it into one?
-As is, it feels like they transferred half of the old panel to WordPress’ standard Customizer panel – and then forgot to transfer the rest, leaving an inconsistent user experience.

 It will confuse and befuddle Divi newcomers, and it will needlessly tax the brains of Divi regulars, on a daily basis.

 Do you change design option X here… or there?
 Like a ping-pong ball, your mind will bounce back and forth for the answer.
 And until the Divi theme options have become habitual and thus hardwired into your neuronal pathways, you’ll occasionally look for stuff in the wrong place.